Recognition and Complexity of Point Visibility Graphs: -completeness of PVG recognition

 \section{$\exists\mathbb{R}$-completeness of PVG recognition}

-The idea to show that PVG recognition is complete in $\exists\mathbb{R}$ is to encode the gadgets described in the previous section in a generalized fan.
-We therefore consider the gadgets not as a collection of points with given order types, but as a collection of segments between the lines $\ell$ and $\ell_\infty$ with given crossing information, i.e., a certain arrangement of the segments of the fan.
+The idea to show that PVG recognition is complete in $\exists\mathbb{R}$ is to encode the gadgets described in the previous section in a fan.

+We therefore consider the gadgets not as a collection of points with given order types, but as a arrangement of segments.
+This arrangement can be fixed in a fan if the radial ordering around $p$, the origin of the fan, is known.

-We will consider the addition and multiplication gadgets given in Fig.~\ref{fig:gadgets}, and for a copy $g_i$ of the addition gadget, denote by $a_i,b_i,c_i,d_i$, and $e_i$ the points corresponding to $g_i$, and similarly for the multiplication gadget.
-To formalize the freedom we have in choosing the points $a_i$ and $b_i$ for each addition or multiplication gadget $g_i$, we make the following two observations.
-The points of a gadget that do not lie on $\ell$ are denoted by $P_i$.
+We will consider the addition and multiplication gadgets given in Fig.~\ref{fig:gadgets}, and for a copy $g_i$ of the addition gadget, denote by $a_i,b_i,c_i$, and $d_i$ the points corresponding to $g_i$, and similarly for the multiplication gadget.
+We describe how to place these points, such that we are able to describe the complete order type.
+In addition, we are able to fix the order of the $x$-coordinates of the intersection points of the arrangement, such that it does not restrict realizability.
+This allows us to place $p$ at $(0,-C)$ for a large number $C$, such that the order of the $x$-coordinates of intersection points agrees with the radial ordering around $p$.